 I’m still not learning French.
-Remember when I returned to France in April and promised I’d know French by Christmas?
-Here’s the update in mid October.
+Remember when I returned to France in April and promised to learn French by Christmas?
+Here’s the update in mid-October.

 Like those 20 pounds I was going to lose.
 It’s just not happening.

-My French teacher, Annabelle says it’s all about priorities.
-She says that if I spent as much time on learning French as I do on writing blogs, I’d be on track now.
+My French teacher, Annabelle, says it’s all about priorities.
+She thinks I’d be on track if I spent as much time learning French as writing blogs.

 I mean, which would you rather do?
 Sit and study a book, listen to CDs and French radio?
-Or go out on an adventure where you meet all kinds of people and run into new and fascinating things?
+Or go on an adventure where you meet various people and discover new and fascinating things?

 Judging from your silence, you agree blogging is more fun.